patchlevel/event-sourcing/docs/pages/subscription.md

     $subscriberAccessorRepository,
     $retryStrategyRepository, // optional, if not set the default retry strategy is used
     $logger, // optional
-    new DefaultCleaner([new DbalCleanupHandler($projectionConnection)]), // optional but required if you want to use the cleanup feature
+    new DefaultCleaner([new DbalCleanupTaskHandler($projectionConnection)]), // optional but required if you want to use the cleanup feature
 );
 ```
 ### Catch up Subscription Engine